Rainshadow garden

 This site is the small traffic island at the intersection of route 13 and Clinton Street.
 A hot, dry site, the planting consists of drought-tolerant perennials and bulbs.
 Yucca creates a focal point, while Yarrow, Delosperma, Euphorbia, several varieties of sedum and Siberian iris are scattered throughout the site.
 Traditional and species tulips provide spring color along with daffodils.

-Corner Bumpouts on Seneca and Green St.
+Corner Bumpouts on Seneca St.

-The City of Ithaca designed eight traffic corners to be bumped out—extending the corner sidewalks into the streets and narrowing the street widths.
+The City of Ithaca designed traffic corners to be bumped out—extending the corner sidewalks into the streets and narrowing the street widths.
 The work was done in late summer of 2015.
 The two intersections (four corners) on Seneca St. were designed and built as rain gardens, including a cut out in the curb and a grate overflow leading to the storm sewer system.
 This allows rain water to fill the garden area and overflow into the water system.
 They are planted with a mix of perennials, shrubs, and grasses.

 Dewitt Park Sidewalk Strip